 Figure S1.
-40Ar/39Ar age spectra recalculated from Perkins and Wyborn [1998] using updated argon decay constant.
+40Ar/39Ar age spectra recalculated from Perkins and Wyborn (1998) using updated argon decay constant.
 Spectra with ages in light grey or no quoted ages are the 40Ar/39Ar results discarded in this paper.
 Whereas those we retained are shown with age plateaus in black (Bt) or blue (Ms).
 Specific sample information including sample lithology, locations, and stratigraphic positions are listed in Table S1.